Online FNP Program Overview

 Nursing@USC, the online Master of Science in Nursing from USC Suzanne Dworak-Peck School of Social Work Department of Nursing, offers a Family Nurse Practitioner (FNP) program that prepares advanced practice nurses to deliver primary care to infants, children, adolescents and adults throughout their lives.

-Nursing@USC challenges students to consider a new approach to health care — one grounded in an understanding of the biomedical and social factors that influence patient well-being.
+Nursing@USC emphasizes health care grounded in an understanding of the biomedical and social factors that influence patient well-being.
 Nursing@USC trains nurse practitioners to provide integrative care alongside other professionals, such as physicians, pharmacists, social workers and case managers.
 Classes for the FNP program are held online, with clinical placements in or near your own community.

 Full-Time and Part-Time Program Tracks

-With Nursing@USC, you will be able to balance your personal and professional obligations with your education.
+With Nursing@USC, you can balance your personal and professional obligations with your education.
 The online FNP program is offered on both a full-time and part-time basis, allowing you to determine how you want to manage your time and lifestyle.
 The full-time track can be completed in 21 months, and the part-time track can be completed in 33 months.
 With our online delivery, you will be able to earn a USC degree from anywhere in the country.

 USC Curriculum — Delivered Online

-The online FNP program’s curriculum is designed and delivered by distinguished FNPs in the field.
-With an integrative approach to medicine and patient treatment, Nursing@USC teaches you to identify the root causes and social determinants of health issues, such as illness, disease and premature death.
-As a student, you will explore the biomedical, psychological, social, cultural, environmental and economic influences on health care through clinical research and evidence-based practice.
+The online FNP program’s curriculum is designed and delivered by distinguished faculty, who are active, respected nurses in the field.
+With an integrative approach to health care, Nursing@USC teaches you to identify the root causes of health issues such as illness and premature death.
+As a student, you will explore the biomedical, psychological, social, cultural, environmental and economic influences on health care through an understanding of clinical research and evidence-based practice

-The blended online format allows you to seamlessly connect with USC faculty and fellow aspiring FNPs.
-You are encouraged to collaborate with your peers and faculty during online discussion groups, regularly held office hours and while attending two on-campus intensives.
+The program incorporates online and in-person education.
+The online format allows you to seamlessly connect with USC faculty and fellow aspiring FNPs.
+You are encouraged to collaborate with your peers and faculty during online discussion groups, regularly held office hours and while attending two On-Campus Intensives.

 The Role of an FNP

-FNPs are advanced practice nurses who are qualified to deliver many of the same services as physicians, including:
+FNPs are advanced practice nurses who are qualified to deliver high-level health services, including: